FlyFishingNoaa/GitHowToForApex/README.md

-Disclaimer: This is an example of how Git might be used to work with Oracle Apex/SQL files and this is not an official NOAA process and more of a high level overview of how to branch and merge you code.
+Disclaimer: This is an example of how Git might be used to work with Oracle Apex/SQL files and this is not an official NOAA process and more of a high level overview of how to branch and merge your code.

 Note: There are 3rd party apps and plug-ins that do a lot of the work for you – this example is working with sql files manually.
 Have an oracle apex application ready (or a sql file from SQL Dev for example)– here is a very simple shell of a project that has been set up.
 Export the application as a SQL file.